 Lunch breaks are given for classes lasting all day.
 Lunch is not provided for you.
 You may bring snacks and beverages.
 Periodic breaks are given throughout all classes.

 Rescheduling is allowed only once.
 Contact us as soon as possible if you need to reschedule.
-If rescheduling less than 14 days from the originally registered class, a $75.00 fee is imposed.
+If rescheduling occurs 9 days or less from the originally scheduled class, a $125.00 fee is imposed.
+If you miss any part of a class that you have already started and need to reschedule to complete your class a $125.00 fee is imposed.
 This fee must be paid prior to class.
+If you decide to cancel your class completely the following fees will apply.

 No. You will receive a waiver from us upon successful completion of the class that exempts you from taking the road test at the DMV.
 You are still required to take the computer-based learner’s permit test at the DMV to complete the licensing process, if you haven’t already done so.
 The Advanced Rider Course DOES NOT get you your license.